 James (Jim) B. Oliver, Jr. – 2016 University of Notre Dame, B.A., Communication Arts, 1964.
 Columbia University, CBS Fellowship, Government, 1968-69.
 Old Dominion University, Masters Degree, Urban Services, 1994. .
 Interim City Manager, City of Hampton, 2009.
 City Manager, City of Portsmouth, 2004-2007.
 Vice President, CI Travel, Norfolk, Va, 2002-2004.
 Practitioner-in-Residence, Regent University 2000-2002.
 Coordinator of “Crossroads”, The College of William & Mary, 2000-2002.
 Consultant, National Academy of Public Administration, 2000.
 Mediator, Virginia Commission of Local Government, Mecklenburg-South Hill Annexation, 1999.
 City Manager, City of Norfolk, 1987-1999.
 County Administrator, James City County, 1976-86.
 Assistant City Manager, City of Norfolk, 1970-76.
 Public Information Officer, City of Norfolk, 1969-70.
 Reporter-legislative correspondent, WTAR Radio-TV, 1964-69.
 Reporter, South Bend Tribune and WSBT-TV, 1963-64. .
 Mr. Oliver’s Publications.
 “Regionalism and The Dillon Rule”, An Interpretive Essay, The State of the Region, 2001, by Jim Oliver.
 “City Management as Community Building”, Public Management, Spring 1999, John Nalbandian, Ph.D.., and James B. Oliver, Jr..
 “Governance and Citizenship”, Fall Edition 1999, The Virginia Newsletter, Weldon Cooper Center for Public Service, University of Virginia..
 The Urban Partnership and the Development of Virginia’s New Regional Competitiveness Act, The Regionalist, Spring, 1997, Roger Richman, Ph.D., and James B. Oliver, Jr..
 “The Plight of the Cities”, Commentary Section, The Virginian-Pilot, March 1998. .
 Mr. Oliver’s Achievements.
 Clarence Ridley ICMA Award for Outstanding Organizational Development, 1992.
 Public Technology Incorporated (PTI) National Technology Leadership Award, 1993.
 Member, Board of Directors, Urban Partnership for Virginia, 1994-1999.
 Co-Chair, Research and Issues Committee, Urban Partnership, 1994-1996.
 Presidential Citation of Merit, The American Society for Public Administation, 1996.
 T. Edward Temple Award, Virginia’s Outstanding Public Administrator, ASPA, 1985.
 Member, Governor’s Advisory Commission on the Revitalization of Virginia’s Urban Areas, 1993.
 President, Virginia Association of County Administrators, 1985.
 NROTC Scholarship, University of Notre Dame, 1961.
 CBS Fellowship, Columbia University, 1968-69.
 Producer, Associated Press Outstanding Television Documentary, State of Virginia, 1969.
 Member, Governor’s Rural Affairs Council, 1980-82.
 Member, Virginia Community Development Task Force, 1982-84.
 Executive Committee, Virginia Section, International City Management Association, 1984-87.
 Member, ICMA FutureVisions Task Force, 1989-90.
 Member, Commonwealth of Virginia Local Health Benefits Advisory Committee, 1989-92.
 National City Government Industry Chairman, U.S. Savings Bond Volunteer Program, 1992-94.
 Executive Committee, Virginia Innovations Group, 1983-1998.
 Chair, Police Committee of the ICMA Performance Measurement Consortium, 1994-98.
 Member, Governmental Accomplishment and Accountability Task Force, ASPA, 1994-96.
 Public Executive of the Year, Hampton Roads, 2014, Old Dominion University, School of Public Service. .
 Mr. Oliver’s Associations.
 Advisory Committee, University of Virginia, Senior Executive Program, 1988-1999.
 Advisory Board, College of William & Mary, Thomas Jefferson Public Policy Program,1988-99.
 Advisory Board, Old Dominion University, College of Business-Public Administration, 1990-95.
 Advisory Board, Business School, Regent University, 1993-Present.
 Board of Directors, National Maritime Center (Nauticus), 1987-1998.
 Member, City of Norfolk Bond Commission, 1987-1998.
 Trustee, Norfolk City Employees Retirement System, 1987-1998.
 Board of Directors, Vice-President, Catholic Charities of Hampton Roads, 1970-2006.
 Pastoral Representative, St. Bede’s Pastoral Council, Williamsburg 1980-1986.
 Team Member, Cursillo 1981-1984.
 President, Catholic Charities of Hampton Roads Foundation, 1999-2002.
 Member, St. Gregory’s School Board, 1999-2002.
 Member, Parish Council, St. Gregory The Great Church, 2000.
 Host, Small Faith Group, St. Gregory The Great Church, 2000-2010.
 Chairman, Hampton Roads Center for Civic Engagement, 2008-2013.
 Chairman, Emeritus, 2013-2014, Hampton Roads Center for Civic Engagement.
 Board of Directors, Future of Hampton Roads 2000-2014.
 Executive Committee, Future of Hampton Roads, 2012-2014.
 Advisory Board, Old Dominion University, School of Public Service, 2014.
 National Advisory Board, Regent University, MPA Program, 2014.

-An outstanding project of the Norfolk Club is the annual awarding of the Cosmopolitan Distinguished Service Award medal to Norfolk’s First Citizen, selected each year by a non-Cosmopolitan group of Norfolk citizens from nominations submitted by the general public.
+An outstanding project of the Norfolk Cosmopolitan Club is the annual awarding of the Cosmopolitan Distinguished Service Award medal to Norfolk’s First Citizen, selected each year from nominations submitted by the general public.
 This has been a continuous event since its inception in 1928.